HussainAther/philosophy/causality/metaphysics.md

 # Metaphysics of causality

-While the mathematical theory of probability is well-developed and its axioms and main definitions have remained stable for a number of years, there is no consensus regarding the mathematisation of causality.
-Neither is there much agreement as to what causality is.
-We explore some of the array of opinions on the nature of causality.

-There are three varieties of position on causality.
-One can argue that the concept of causality is of heuristic use only and should be eliminated from scientific discourse: this was the tack pursued by Bertrand Russell, who maintained that science appeals to functional relationships rather than causal laws.
-Alternatively one can argue that causality is a fundamental feature of the world and should be treated as a scientific primitive—this claim is usually the result of disillusionment with purported philosophical analyses, several of which appeal to the asymmetry of time in order to explain the asymmetry of causation, a strat- egy that is unattractive to those who want to analyze time in terms of causality.
-Or one can maintain that causal relations can be reduced to other concepts not involving causal notions.
-This latter position is dominant in the philosophical literature, and there are four main approaches which can be described roughly as follows.
+We can pose questions about the mathematization of causality even with the research and methods that have dominated the work on probability and its consequences.
+We can speculate what causality is and the opinions on the nature of causality as they relate to the axioms and definitions that have remained stable in the theories of probability and statistics.

+We can elaborate three types of causality approaches.
+The first is that causality is only a heuristic and has no role in scientific reasoning and discourse, as philosopher Bertrand Russel argued.
+Science depends upon functional relationships, not casual laws.
+The second position is that causality is a fundamental feature of the world, a universal principle.
+We should, therefore, treat it as a scientific primitive.
+This position evolved out of conflict with purported philosophical analyses that appealed to asymmetry of time (that it moves in one direction) to explain the asymmetry of causation (that they move in one direction and one direction only).
+This raises concerns of how to interpret time in terms of causality.
+The third is we can reduce causal relations to other concepts that don't involve causal notions.
+Many philosophers support this position, and, as such, there are four divisions within this position.

 We will suppose here that causality is a relation between variables and that these variables are single-case or repeatable according to the interpretation of causality in question.